 - When the 4 cups of water/stock comes to a ROLLING boil, carefully stir in the chickpea mixture.

-- Turn off the heat and continue stirring vigorously for five minutes.
+- If you are using an electric stove, turn off the heat and continue stirring vigorously for five minutes.
+If you are using a gas stove, turn the heat to the lowest setting possible.
 The mixture will turn from matte to glossy and will become super thick.
-If you are using a gas stove OR it does not seem to get thick within a couple minutes, turn up the heat to medium-low.
+If it does not, increase the heat just a little to continue cooking and stirring until it does.

 - Let cool to room temperature before chilling in the fridge for an hour.